 - Pay-back terms that allow graduates up to two years to find work before beginning repayment.

-You can receive a loan of up to €12,000 for a 1-year Master or up to €18,000 for a 2-year Master (or equivalent amounts in foreign currency for banks in non-Euro countries subject to currency fluctuations).
+Prospective Master students can receive a loan of up to €12,000 for a 1-year Master or up to €18,000 for a 2-year Master (or equivalent amounts in foreign currency for banks in non-Euro countries, subject to exchange rates).

 How to apply

-You have to apply through a branch of the banks, the university or online, submitting the following documentation:
+Prospective students should apply through the financial institution, the universities or online, submitting the following documentation:

 - Certificate of completion of the last degree you have completed prior to the Master degree you are applying for

 - A receipt for the enrolment fee OR documentary proof of admission and of the cost of the Master course

 Each lending institution will have different terms and conditions – but all institutions will provide interest rates that are significantly lower than commercial rates.
 Students will therefore need to visit the specific bank or lending institution’s webpage - where they will be able to review specific terms and conditions.
 These are listed below:

 - MicroBank (outgoing & incoming students from/to Spain)

 - Emil Banca Credito Cooperativo (established in the Emilia Romagna region in Italy - outgoing students from Italy)